-Since the clamp tables are used in an I/O buffer when both driving and receiving, such terminations are best included as part of a clamp table.
+Since the clamp I-V tables of IBIS [Model]s are included for simulations where the buffer is both driving and receiving parallel termination effects are best included in the clamp tables.
 More specifically, ground terminations should be included with [GND Clamp] data and Vcc terminations with [POWER Clamp] data.
-This assures that, for example, local ground noise effects will properly affect the [GND Clamp] as opposed to the [POWER Clamp].

-For example, if a buffer contains an internal ground-connected termination, IBIS can represent the termination's effects even without a specific driver termination keyword.
-A simplified representation is shown in Figure 5.14 below
+This assures that, for example, local ground noise effects will properly affect the ground terminator, described by the [GND Clamp] table, as opposed to the Vcc termination, which is described by the [POWER Clamp] table.
+Putting the I-V characteristics of the termination into the clamp table eliminates the need for a specific driver termination keyword.
+The schematics in Figure 5.14 below show an illustration for a driver with a parallel on-die ground termination.